ArctiqDemos/github-actions/generate-app-token/README.md

 # Generate App Token Action

-The Generate App Token Action is a GitHub Action that generates a token for a GitHub App installation using the GitHub App's private key stored securely in Azure Key Vault.
+The Generate App Token Action is a GitHub Action that generates a short lived JWT from a GitHub App installation using the GitHub App's private key stored securely in Azure Key Vault.

 ### Prerequisites: